It is a common virus that causes respiratory tract infections in infants and young children.

 Mild RSV infections usually affect the upper respiratory tract (nose, throat).
-The symptoms of a mild RSV infection are the same as those of a common cold, and tests are usually not required to diagnose the infection.
+Mild RSV infection symptoms are the same as a common cold, and tests are generally not required to diagnose the infection.

 Sometimes RSV affects the lower respiratory tract and causes bronchiolitis or pneumonia.
-The diagnosis is generally made on the basis of medical history and a physical examination.
+The diagnosis is generally made based on medical history and a physical examination.

 Your doctor may suspect RSV-related bronchiolitis during periods of RSV outbreaks in the community.
-Although the disease can occur at any time, it is much more likely during the cold months of the year.
+Although the disease can occur at any time, it is much more likely during the year’s cold months.

-However, the exact timing of the RSV season differs between different regions of the country.
+However, the exact timing of the RSV season differs between different country regions.
 CDC tracks regional trends from the RSV census.

-In severe cases of RSV that require hospitalization, specific tests to detect the virus are helpful, so the patient can be adequately isolated and the infection is not transmitted to others.
+In severe cases of RSV that require hospitalization, specific tests to detect the virus are helpful so that the patient can be adequately isolated and the infection is not transmitted to others.

 There are currently several test methods that can give reliable results in a few hours.
 The test is done on a small amount of discharge from the nose.

-People who develop a serious infection require additional testing to make sure there are no other complications.
+People who develop a severe infection require additional testing to ensure no other complications.

 How is RSV treated?